 Symptoms of Low Humidity

-- Browning tips and edges: These are the first indicators of dry air.
+- Browning tips and edges: These are the first signs of dry air.

 How to Fix It

-- Increase humidity: Use a humidifier near the plant or place it on a tray filled with water and pebbles.
+- Increase humidity: You can use a humidifier to increase the humidity or put it on a tray filled with water and pebbles.

-- Mist sparingly: Mist the leaves once or twice a week to mimic their natural environment.
+- Mist sparingly: Try misting the leaves once or twice a week as it will make it more like their natural environment.

 6. Nutrient Deficiency